 Figure 13.
-Dissolved Oxygen values at the end of deployment 8 are <50 umol kg-1 and jump to 150-200 umol kg-1 at the beginning of deployment 9 for CE01ISSM-MFD37-03-DOSTAD000.
+Dissolved Oxygen values at the end of deployment 8 are <50 umol kg-1 and jump to 150-200 umol kg-1 at the beginning of Deployment 9 for CE01ISSM-MFD37-03-DOSTAD000.

 3.3 METBK

-Starting in the summer of 2018, all four Endurance METBKs exhibit varying degrees of suspect data for sea_surface_conductivity, sea_surface_temperature, and variables related to longwave irradiance (Fig. 14).
-If there is a known issue with these instruments at this time, the datasets should be annotated.
-In addition, other general data issues should be annotated (e.g. wide ranges in Sea Surface Conductivity) if these are known issues (Fig. 15).
+Starting in the summer of 2018, all four Endurance METBKs exhibited varying degrees of suspect data for sea_surface_conductivity, sea_surface_temperature, and variables related to longwave irradiance (Fig. 14).
+If there is a known issue with these instruments, the datasets should be annotated.
+In addition, other general data issues should be annotated (e.g., wide ranges in Sea Surface Conductivity) if these are known issues (Fig. 15).
 Finally, for some deployments, eastward_velocity and northward_velocity do not have any associated metadata, so it is unclear that these data come from the collocated VELPT (Fig. 16).